fbpx

 This whole system is called vigilance reporting, and it’s part of keeping your PIF up to date.

-• Build a full PIF (with CPSR, GMP statement, lab tests, labels, claims substantiation)
+Build a full PIF (CPSR, GMP statement, lab tests, labels, claims substantiation)

-• Appoint an EU RP, put their address on the label
+Appoint an EU RP and add address to label

-• Label correctly (INCI, batch, PAO/expiry, nominal content, precautions, country of origin, RP address)
+Label correctly (INCI, batch, PAO/expiry, content, precautions, origin, RP address)

 Final Thoughts